 Call for Nominations and Nominations Guidelines

-The Faculty Award for Excellence in Mentoring Undergraduate Research and Creative Work recognizes up to two outstanding UHM faculty mentors committed to mentoring undergraduate students in research and creative work (one from a STEM discipline, and one from a non-STEM discipline).
+The Faculty Award for Excellence in Mentoring Undergraduate Research and Creative Work recognizes up to two outstanding UHM faculty mentors committed to mentoring undergraduate students in research and creative work (one from a STEM discipline, and one from a non-STEM discipline.
+See general guideline on discipline categories here).
 The application process consists of two steps:

 - nominations of faculty by current and/or former (mentored within last 5 years) undergraduate student mentees; and